Response to climate change

 • Support for the Task Force on Climate-related Financial Disclosures (TCFD) and information disclosures

-• Formulating the 2050 CTC Group Environmental Declaration (revisions of greenhouse gas reduction targets)
+• Revising the 2050 CTC Group Environmental Declaration (greenhouse gas reduction targets)

 • Continuing to take disaster prevention and mitigation measures related to our business continuity plan (BCP)